grusite/misjuegos/README.md

 - Vite
 - Vue 3 + TS
 - Tailwind (UI)
-- Firebase (along vuefire) to autenticate users and to store user data
 - Route management with Vue Router 4.x
 - State management with Vuex 4.x
 - Husky + lint-staged git hooks to lint all the code in the staging area and to test (with jest) the application just before the commit